Formup/webhook-executor/README.md

 ### Config file

 **Config file is required.**<br>
-Config file can be located where ever you want & can be named anything but must be type of JSON.
+Config file can be located wherever you want and can be named anything but must be valid JSON.
 <br>
 <br>
-You must have **"match"** and **"path"** as same as below but you can customize match object to work with your data.
-You can have multiple matches to run different scripts. **"match"** is the object that will be matched to your webhook data.
+Every configuration in the config file must have **"match"** and **"path"** keys like in the example below.
+If all keys and values defined in the **"match"** object are found in the webhook data, the script defined in **"path"** field will be run.
+You can have multiple matches to run different scripts.
 <br>
 <br>
-Your config syntax should look something like as the one below.
+Your config syntax should look something like the one below.

 ### Example of config file